 What we don’t: Not as capable as the Aequilibrium ST above.

 Lightweight and streamlined, the Trango Tech Leather stands out as the most affordable mountaineering boot on this list.
 Think of the Tech as a stripped-down Charmoz HD (above), or alternatively as a beefed-up approach shoe: You get a streamlined build and flexible sole that can manage miles on a trail and low-fifth-class rock, and it’s not too heavy to tote up a climb on your harness, either.
 On the other hand, a waterproof upper and heel welt make the Tech surprisingly capable on steep snow.
 Put it all together, and La Sportiva’s hybrid offering is a nice ultralight option for weight-conscious objectives where a route might contain equal parts trail, snow, ice, and rock.
-The synthetic Trango Tech is being phased out, but this durable—yet slightly heavier—leather iteration is still going strong.
-We have much more experience with the synthetic version but have recently taken the leather model on several muddy bushwhacks and scrambles with great results.
-While we bemoan the slight weight penalty, the leather version is undeniably more durable, and we feel comfortable putting this boot through much more torture than its lighter cousin.
+The synthetic Trango Tech is being phased out, but this durable—yet slightly heavier—leather option is still around.
+We were recently able to romp around the Khumbu region of Nepal in these stalwart but cozy boots and came away extremely impressed.
+While we bemoan the slight weight penalty over the synthetic iteration, the leather version is undeniably more durable, and we feel comfortable putting this boot through much more torture than its lighter cousin—whether it be rough talus scrambles or light glacier travel.

 See the Men's La Sportiva Trango Tech Leather See the Women's La Sportiva Trango Tech Leather